CraneStation/wasmtime-wasi/docs/WASI-overview.md

 # WASI: WebAssembly System Interface

-WebAssembly System Interface, or WASI, is a new API being built for non-Web WebAssembly.
+WebAssembly System Interface, or WASI, is a new API being designed by the [Wasmtime] project to propose as a standard engine-independent non-Web system-oriented API for WebAssembly.

 WebAssembly is designed to run well on the Web, however it's [not limited to the Web](https://github.com/WebAssembly/design/blob/master/NonWeb.md).